The world is facing its most volatile challenges yet - from climate change and economic instability to healthcare crises and political turmoil.

 It’s time to shift the seized brake, fix the motor, charge the battery - it’s time to re-engineer.

-In his presidential address, Warren East CBE will share his three-step plan to re-engineer our future:
+In his presidential address, Warren East CBE shares his three-step plan to re-engineer our future:

-1. Align engineering with economics: create financially stable businesses
+- Align engineering with economics: create financially stable businesses.

-2. Enhance communication: break down barriers to change
+- Enhance communication: break down barriers to change.

-3. Strengthen the engineering eco-system: unite, as we move the dial together
+- Strengthen the engineering eco-system: unite as we move the dial together.

-He’ll also discuss how the IET, its members, and the wider engineering community can lead the charge in creating a united voice to act before it’s too late.
+He also discusses how the IET, its members, and the wider engineering community can lead the charge in creating a united voice to act before it’s too late.

 Futures Fund